polkadot-fellows/Evaluations/dharjeezy/0001-dharjeezy-2024-H1.md

 ### Maintainance

-- **Description:** I attempted to make reap_identity take batch of accounts, though the issue was later clsoed as it was considered redundant
+- **Description:** I attempted to make reap_identity take batch of accounts, though the issue was later closed as it was considered redundant
     - **PR:** [reap_identity should take batch of accounts](https://github.com/paritytech/polkadot-sdk/pull/3516)

 - **Description:** Download KeyValues in remote externalities early